purseclab/ATLAS/README.md

 - execute the command "python3 evaluate.py"
 and the final result will be printed based on all the json eval_** files stored at the "output" folder.

-NOTE: To find precision, recall and f1-score for each experiment, we use the number of false positives and negatives reported by atlas and we update them at the Excel sheet paper_experiments/docs/atlas.xlsx to get the result.
+NOTE: To find the precision, recall and f1-score for each experiment, we use the number of false positives and negatives reported by atlas and we update them at the Excel sheet paper_experiments/docs/atlas.xlsx to get the result.